 UPCYCLINGturning waste into something much better

 Upcycling lies at the core of Woodcabin’s philosophy.
-From the material choices to packaging and even your garment’s afterlife with the free repair service, the principles or repair, reuse, recycle – or rather upcycle – are running through every vein of Woodcabin.
+From the material choices to packaging and even your garment’s afterlife with the free repair service, the principles of repair, reuse, recycle – or rather upcycle – are running through every vein of Woodcabin.
 My Upcycling Workshops are passing these ideas on and make them more tangible.

-What Upcycling is exactly
+What exactly is Upcycling?

 How Woodcabin does it